relloller/aemission/README.md

 # async-emission
 	async function chaining in series and parallel/concurrent execution.
 	Implementation is driven by event emissions.
+    Example of chained async functions to register a user account.
+    This registration function can be seen in /api/users.
 ```javascript

 	function registerUser(req, res) {